Injinji Toe Socks for Rucking: Do They Actually Prevent Blisters?

 Against traditional hiking socks:

-Smartwool Hike Classic Crew - Better durability and immediate comfort.
-Community reports fewer durability failures over 2+ years.
+Smartwool Hike Classic Crew - Better immediate comfort and a simpler fit.
 Choose Smartwool if you don't have chronic toe blisters.

-Darn Tough Light Hiker - Lifetime guarantee and the community's durability benchmark.
-Slightly less blister prevention between toes but bulletproof construction.
-Best for ruckers who destroy socks quickly.
+Darn Tough Light Hiker - Lifetime guarantee and the durability benchmark.
+Slightly less toe-specific friction control, but better long-term confidence if you destroy socks quickly.

 Feetures Elite Max Cushion - Anatomical fit with targeted arch support.
 Different approach to blister prevention (friction management through tight fit rather than toe separation).
 Worth comparing if you want cushion without toe sleeves.